Anubisyy/COMPSCI180_website/project2.md

 </div>

 ### Part 2.2: Hybrid Images
+1. **Cropping and Resizing Images**:
+   - Crop and resize two images to ensure they have the same dimensions.
+This step is essential for allowing effective blending in the later stages.

+2. **Defining the Gaussian Function**:
+   - Use the Gaussian function to model the filtering process.
+This function helps in determining how much each pixel contributes to the final image based on its distance from the center of the filter.

+3. **Creating Filter Matrices**:
+   - Generate filter matrices for both low-pass and high-pass filtering.
+For low-pass filtering, I applied the Gaussian function directly to retain smooth features.
+In contrast, for high-pass filtering, I inverted the Gaussian to enhance the image's edges and details.

+4. **Applying Frequency Domain Filtering**:
+   - Transforme the color channels of the images into the frequency domain using Fast Fourier Transform (FFT).
+This allows to apply the filter matrices effectively.
+After filtering, transform the images back to the spatial domain to retrieve the modified pixel values.

 ![Part 2.2: Hybrid Images](project2_data/2_2/1.png)

+I like the game Elden Ring, so I decided to make a funny version of Melina.

 ![Part 2.2: Hybrid Images](project2_data/2_2/2.png)

+There are also some funny ideas.

 ![Part 2.2: Hybrid Images](project2_data/2_2/3.png)
 ![Part 2.2: Hybrid Images](project2_data/2_2/4.png)